willhk10/RobotArm/README.md

 <img src="IMG-0682.jpg" width="700px" />

----

-# Week4
 ## 3.3.21
-## Progress made -

 * We congregated at William's house, while of course abiding by COVID precautions, to revise our arm.
 * Programmed our arm to throw a set distance into a cup.
 * Revised code and prototype to make sure this action was repeatable.
 * Spoke with Mr. H about how to improve our arm.
+---

+# Week4
+## 3.8.21
+## Progress made -

+* We congregated at William's house again to continue working on our arm.
+* Continued work on OnShape and Circuit Python
+* Wired up our LCD Screen and our Rotary Encoder.

 <img src="JaiAlai.jpg" width="700px" />
-* This is the inspiration for the "hand" of our arm.
+This is the inspiration for the "hand" of our arm.

+---

+# Week5
+## 3.15.21
+## Progress made -

+* Met at William's house again on Wednesday, March 17th.
+* Revised our GitHub and made sure it was up to date.
+* Programmed LCD Screen and Rotary Encoder.
 # [BACK TO TOP](#RobotArm)